rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 New "soon", potentially short

+1. My blue blazer.
+1. Version numbers.
+Why do I change after one period, or two, or ...?
+1. "Myself" ("Please send it to myself")
 1. Advisory panel.
+1. Signatures (speeding up my life with those).
 1. SIGCSE list workflows.  `sigcse-list-workflow`
 1. Sentient and malicious.
 See day 3 of CSC 151.
 1. The old shotgun apartment.
 (Walking by Powell's.
 Etc.)